dnlcrl/ig-bot/README.md

 ### Log on Twitter

-The bot will tweet whenever it follows an user, sleep after some follows, post an image or when it crash.
+The bot will tweet whenever it follows a user, sleep after some follows, post an image or when it crash.

 <div align="center" markdown="1">